Zaid-Ajaj/the-elmish-book/chapters/fable/getting-started.md

 ![public](img/public.png)

-Now that we have the javascript generated, we can open `index.html` in the browser, open the developer tools tab and look at the browser console, we should see the message `"Hello world from Fable"` printed out:
+Now that we have the javascript generated, we can open  `index.html` page in the browser, it will look blank because we haven't added anything to it, but you can open the developer tools tab and look at the browser console, we should see the message `"Hello world from Fable"` printed out:

 ![console](img/browser-console.png)

 Congrats!
-We have just got our first Fable application.
+We have just got our first Fable application running.
 Let us change the source code to make it print a different message and recompile.
 Go to `App.fs` and change the contents to:
 ```fs
 module App

 printfn "Fable is up and running..."
 ```
-then run `build` or (`./build.sh` if you are on linux or macOs) to recompile the project.
-This time the compilation should have taken significantly less time than the first time build, this is because the template downloaded all dependencies it needed before.
-Now you can refresh the `index.html` page in the browser and see the new message printed out:
+then run `build` or `./build.sh` if you are on linux or macOs to recompile the project.
+This time the compilation will take significantly less time than the first build, this is because the template downloaded all dependencies it needed before.
+Now you can refresh the `index.html` page in the browser and see the new message printed out in the browser console:

 ![new-message](img/new-message.png)

 Of course, printing out a message to the console is boring.
-We can try something slightly less boring with some user interaction, we are running code in the browser after all.
-First things first, add a button to the `index.html` page:
+We can try something slightly less boring with some user interaction, we are running our code in the browser after all.
+So let us add a button that will print a message in the console when clicked.
+First things first, add the button to the `index.html` page:

 ```html
 <!doctype html>